Canada eTA Requirement for Working Holidays, Internships, and More

 *Taiwan – Note: Taiwanese citizens who hold a passport issued by the Ministry of Foreign Affairs in Taiwan, which does including their personal identification number DO NOT need an eTA (only a visa).
 Taiwanese citizens who hold a passport issued by the Ministry of Foreign Affairs in Taiwan that includes their personal identification number NEED an eTA to come to Canada.

 Disclaimer: No Legal Advice Provided.

 The material on our website and on this webpage is intended to provide only general information and comment to our clients and the public.
 Although we make our best efforts to ensure that the information found on our website is accurate and timely, do not, under any circumstances, rely on information found on our website as legal or immigration advice.
-Nor do we guarantee the accuracy of any information contained on websites to which our website provide links.
-For assistance with your specific enquiry or problem, please contact a lawyer or an immigration consultant.
+Nor do we guarantee the accuracy of any information contained on websites to which our website provides links.
+For assistance with your specific inquiry or problem, please contact a lawyer or an immigration consultant.

 canada international experience, Canada WH, canada working holiday jobs, electronic travel authorization, eTA, eTA requirements, international experience canada, Internship, internship canada, internship in vancouver, work in vancouver, Working holiday, youth mobility